jrdupuis/UFSCar_IntTax/WGS_and_GATK.md

 -rw-r--r-- 1 jdu282 users         72 Nov 22 14:32 seq.list
 -rw-r--r-- 1 jdu282 users        390 Nov 22 15:34 seq.path.list
 ```
+NOTE: All of the steps before step 6 take under 5 minutes to run.
+Some of them only 1-2 minutes.

 This approach requires a few special items in the job submission file.
 My job submission header for most of these files looks like this, with notes for a few of them:
 ```
 #!/bin/bash